 - Street furniture, gullies and inspection chambers should be located away from surfaces used by cyclists. - Finished levels of all surfaces within a cycle route must be machine laid.
-This will ensure the cycle track is smooth, flat, well-drained and well-maintained - Construction joints should be at right angles to the direction of travel.
+This will ensure the cycle track is smooth, flat, well-drained and well-maintained. - A geotextile material must be included within the construction of any routes located away from the highway, such as leisure routes.
+This is to reduce the chances of any vegetation growing through newly constructed routes. - Construction joints should be at right angles to the direction of travel.